Ogham: The Secret Code of our Ancestors

 One of the most intriguing mysteries we have inherited from our early Irish ancestors, in my opinion, is the lack of historical documentation they left behind.
 It is generally accepted, nowadays, that theirs was an oral tradition.
 Histories were handed down through the centuries in the form of story, song and poetry by bards and druids, amongst great secrecy.
 They were recorded not in books, but in brains; shared not by reading, but by mouth.

-Google it; there are all kinds of extravagant claims out there.
-I’m simply making a point; documents were generally written on materials which were perishable.
+Ancient texts were sometimes carved in stone, or imprinted on clay tablets.
+But generally, texts were written on materials which were perishable.
 They served a purpose at the time, and weren’t intended to last forever.
 They decayed with time.
 Therefore, it is not unreasonable to assume that the lack of evidence means only that they did not survive, rather than they never existed at all.

 So it is, I believe, with Ogham.
 There are all kinds of conspiracy and intrigue surrounding this ancient art of communicating.
 Some scholars believe it was designed as a secret code, unintelligible to users of Latin, ie the Christians.
 Others believe it originated as a set of secret hand signals by the Druids, or that it was developed by the early Christians, the sounds of the primitive Irish language being far too difficult to transcribe into Latin.